Counseling (COUN)

 Current information, skills, and strategies for counseling interventions specific to crises, disasters, and other trauma-causing events.
 Topics include: triage, assessment and diagnosis, individual and community resiliency, emergency preparedness, multicultural considerations, interagency cooperation, and "psychological first aid."
 PREREQ: Admission to the Master of Counseling Program or permission of instructor.

-COUN 6628 Applications of Counseling Theory: 2 semester hours.
+COUN 6629 Counseling Children and Adolescents: 2 semester hours.

 COUN 6630 Addictions Counseling: 2 semester hours.